 You may have heard of composers like Bach, Vivaldi, and Handel.
 All of them produced their work during the Baroque period!
 The Baroque period was so important because it represented an exploration of instrumental music outside of a religious context.
-During this time period, the Church was losing its political influence and control in Europe, and this allowed for artists to create and explore music outside of religion.
+During this time, the Church was losing its political influence and control in Europe, which allowed artists to create and explore music outside of religion.

 Quite a few musical ideas emerged from the Baroque era, including the concerto, the sonata, and the opera.
 A concerto highlights a single section or instrument with the rest of the orchestra playing in the background, and the composers Vivaldi and Corelli are well-known for their concertos.
-Sonatas are similar to concertos in that the focus is on a soloist or specific section, but they are notable for having multiple unique movements that are still similar sounding because the same key signature is maintained.
+Sonatas are similar to concertos in that the focus is on a soloist or specific section.
+However, they are notable for having multiple unique movements that are still similar because the same key signature is maintained.
 Sonatas of the Baroque era usually had three movements, and Vivaldi was also well-known for these compositions.
-The opera allowed composers to explore and convey more moods and expressions in their music, and this impacted the listener’s emotions.
-Though this era allowed for increased expression and creativity in the music, it was still fairly structured and ordered.
+The opera allowed composers to explore and convey more moods and expressions in their music, which impacted the listener’s emotions.
+Though this era allowed for increased expression and creativity in the music, it was still relatively structured and ordered.

-Baroque composers also developed an important aspect of music today, harmonies.
-Instead of just hearing one pitch and sound, Baroque composers created pieces that had multiple sounds and pitches at the same time.
+Baroque composers also developed an essential aspect of music today, harmonies.
+Instead of just hearing one pitch and sound, Baroque composers created pieces that had multiple sounds and pitches simultaneously.
 Harmonies are something we still use today, and it’s actually rare to hear music without harmony!